dddrrreee/cs140e-win19/labs/lab13-vm.1/README.md

 The code is setup so that you can knock these off one at a time, making sure that things work after each modification.

+#### Flushing stale state.

+The trickiest part of this lab is not figuring out the instructions to change the state we need, but is making sure you do --- exactly --- the operations needed to flush all stale state throughout the machine.
+As mentioned in the previous lab, the hardware caches:
+  - Page table entries (in the TLB) --- if you change the page table, you need to flush the ones affected.
+  - Memory (in data, and instruction caches): if you change a mapping or switch which address space you are running, you need to flush all affected entries.
+  - Similarly, the ARM optionally caches branch targets so that it can predict execution paths better.
+These entries are not tagged, so you need to flush.
+  - Further, ARM prefetches instructions: if you change a translation or change the address space you are in, the instructions in the buffer are then almost certainly wrong, and you need to flush the prefetch buffer.
+  - Finally, when you flush a cache or modify ARM co-processor state, there is often no guarantee that the operation has completed when the instruction finishes!
+So you need to insert barriers.

+Mistakes in the above are incredibly, incredibly nasty.
+I believe if you have one today, you will never track it down before the quarter ends.

+  1. If you get it wrong, your code may "work" fine.
+We are running with caches disabled, no branch prediction, and strongly-ordered memory accesses so many of the gotcha's can't come up.
+However, later, they will.
+And since at that point there will be more going on, it will be hard to figure out WTH is going wrong.

+  2. Because flaws relate to memory --- what values are returned from a read, or what values are written --- they give "impossible" bugs that you won't even be looking for, so won't see.
+(E.g., a write to a location disappears despite you staring right at the store that does it, a branch is followed the wrong way despite its condition being true).
+  They are the ultimate memory corruption, but much fancier.

+So for this part, like the `uart` lab, you're going to have to rely very strongly on the documents from ARM and find the exact prose that states the exact sequence of (oft non-intuitive) actions you have to do.

+Mostly you'll find these in:

+   * Section B2 of the ARM manual (`docs/armv6.b2-memory.annot.pdf`)
+   describing memory ordering requirements --- what you have to do when you update the page table, the page table registers, etc.

+Useful pages:
+  - B2-25: how to change the address space identifier (ASID).
+  - B6-22: all the different ways to flush caches, memory barriers (various snapshots below).
+As you figured out in the previous lab, the r/pi A+ we use has split instruction and data caches.
+  - B2-23: how to flush after changing a PTE.
+  - B2-24: must flush after a CP15.

 #### Check-off

 You need to show that: